gatlinnewhouse/chrome_libnotify_notificatons/README.md

+**FIXED (Hopefully)**

+This repo contains fixes based on Faheem Pervez's review of the extension in the Chrome Store.

+I have included their suggested fixes to the code and their review in the README.

+Perhaps oneday I will make a MakeFile and PackageBuild and upload this to the AUR.

+===
-This is a clone of the code from the Chrome Store, I am not the original author.
+This is a fork of the clone of the code from the Chrome Store, I am not the original author.

 Properly support libnotify notifications in Chrome.
 ===